Lecture given by Professor Langhan at The Calson Institute, February 17th 2087

 Twentieth century studies suggested that schizophrenia resulted in an almost paranoid dissociation from reality.
 Those suffering from this ailment typically manifested periods of apathy, confusion and an underlying belief that messages were being transmitted to their mind from an external source; maybe the TV, the radio or space.
 In the second half of the twenty first century time disorientation joined this list of symptoms.
 Not only were the patients confused in the present, but they seemed confused about what is past, future and present because they believe that they are leaping into previous or future bodies.

-Patient zero, the first case, as you may recall from your notes, was a well educated computer engineer travelling by express plane from Los Angeles to New York for a presentation.
+Patient zero, the first case, as you may recall from your notes, was a well-educated computer engineer travelling by express plane from Los Angeles to New York for a presentation.
 During the flight patient zero became hysterical claiming that he was already in New York, but that the conference area was dark and empty.
 The plane had to be grounded in Houston and police accompanied a psychiatrist to the scene.
 Patient Zero was extremely lethargic and told the psychiatrist that, and I quote

 ‘I feel heavy, like I’m stuck in mud.
 I can’t move.
 I just want to sleep.’
-He was transferred immediately back to Los Angeles by police van and institutionalised here at the Calson Institute.
+He was transferred immediately back to Los Angeles by police van and institutionalized here at the Calson Institute.

 Psychiatrists examined his history and found symptoms of mental illness that had been previously overlooked.
 Patient Zero had been admitted to hospital twice, just two years earlier, for what appeared to be excessive sleeping or catalepsy, but was, on reflection deemed to be the early signs of schizophrenia.